alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 Here we’ll use the API function because that involves *learning about how to use such Windows API functions*, which is generally useful knowledge, and because this is information that’s difficult to come by nowadays.

-The Microsoft documentation linked to above is one of many sources that show how generate binary “.bmp” file contents, if you want to go that route.
+The Microsoft documentation linked to above is one of many sources that show how to generate binary “.bmp” file contents, if you want to go that route.

 <p align="center">❁ ❁ ❁</p>